Simon Case

 Case was Downing Street Permanent Secretary to Prime Minister Boris Johnson from May to September 2020.
 That role had been vacant for eight years after Sir Jeremy Heywood left in 2012.
-From January 2016 to May 2017, Case served under David Cameron and Theresa May as Principal Private Secretary to the Prime Minister of the United Kingdom.
+From January 2016 to May 2017, Case served under David Cameron and Theresa May as Principal Private Secretary to the Prime Minister.
+In September 2024, Case announced his intention to resign before the end of the year on health grounds.

-Early life and education
+Early life

 Case was born on 27 December 1978 in Bristol, England.
-He was educated at Bristol Grammar School and Trinity College, Cambridge, graduating with a Bachelor of Arts (BA) degree in History.
+He was educated at Bristol Grammar School, an independent school.
+He studied history at Trinity College, Cambridge, graduating with a Bachelor of Arts (BA) degree.
 While at Cambridge, he rowed and was President of Cambridge University Lightweight Rowing Club.
-He then undertook postgraduate research in political history and studied at Queen Mary University of London and was awarded Doctor of Philosophy (PhD) degree from University of London in 2007.
+He then undertook postgraduate research in political history at Queen Mary, University of London, and he was awarded Doctor of Philosophy (PhD) degree from University of London in 2007.
 His doctoral supervisor was Professor Peter Hennessy, and his thesis was entitled The Joint Intelligence Committee and the German Question, 1947–61.
+He signed up as a Royal Marines reservist while still at school, and subsequently transferred to the Army Reserve, serving for eight years overall.